Dipakxettri/Javascript_Learnings/Stage09_DOM/02_SelectingbyIdsClassesAndMore/02MatchesClosestAndContains.md

 ## `closest` Method
 - **Syntax**: `element.closest("selector")`
-- **Description**: Starts from the given element and traverses up the DOM tree until it finds the closest ancestor (or itself) that matches the specified selector.
+- **Description**: Starts from the giv  en element and traverses up the DOM tree until it finds the closest ancestor (or itself) that matches the specified selector.
 Returns `null` if no matching ancestor is found.
 - **Example**:
 ```js
 const element = document.querySelector(".myElement");